DLR-SC/GitLab-Calendar/README.md

 pip install -r requirements.txt
 ```

-* Rename config file to "gitlab-config.ini" and fit to your needs
+* Rename config file to `gitlab-config.ini` and fit to your needs
 * Make sure to declare  your private token, a valid project or group id, and the path where your calendar files should be generated at.
 ```
 mv gitlab-config.ini.example gitlab-config.ini